ahujamoh/djtodo/README.md

     $ python manage.py syncdb

-on execution of above command a database file named data.db will be created at pwd.
+on execution of above command a database file named data.db will be created at pwd. **remember the username/password you create here**

 All data will be saved here.